Tom Brady, Julian Edelman React to Rob Gronkowski's Retirement

-Tom Brady, Julian Edelman react to Rob Gronkowski's retirement originally appeared on NBC Sports Chicago
+Tom Brady, Julian Edelman react to Rob Gronkowski's retirement originally appeared on NBC Sports Boston

 It's the end of an era as Rob Gronkowski announced his retirement from the NFL on Tuesday.